MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/testing-your-app-on-hololens.md

 Make sure the hologram interactions work with your chosen [interaction model](../../design/interaction-fundamentals.md).
 It's also a good idea to validate with different accessories like mouse and keyboard if they're needed to support accessibility.

-**Validate when your app has a different behavior with mouse and touch.** This will identify inconsistencies and help with design decisions to make the experience more natural for users.
+**Validate when your app has a different behavior with mouse and touch.** Identifies inconsistencies and help with design decisions to make the experience more natural for users.
 For example, triggering an action based on hover.

 ### Custom voice commands

 [Voice input](../../design/voice-input.md) is a natural form of interaction.
 The user experience can be magical or confusing depending on your choice of commands and how you expose them.
 As a rule, you shouldn't use system voice commands such as "Select" or "Hey Cortana" as custom commands.
 Here are a few points to consider:
-1. **Avoid using commands that sound similar.** This can potentially trigger the incorrect command.
+1. **Avoid using commands that sound similar.** Can potentially trigger the incorrect command.
-2. **Choose phonetically rich words when possible.** This will minimize and/or avoid false activations.
+2. **Choose phonetically rich words when possible.** Minimizes and/or avoid false activations.

 ### Peripherals